CT Lottery Corporation– A Solid Bet for the State of Connecticut

 CWC Conversations – She Said What?
 Communication Styles and Strategies

-Join us for the second CWC Conversations: “She Said What? – Communication Styles and Strategies.”
-CWC Conversations is a new program series which will let us gather in a small group to talk informally – over a glass of wine of course – about an interesting or hot topic.
+CWC Conversations is a new program series which lets us gather in a small group to talk informally about an interesting or hot topic.

-We kicked the series off several months ago with “Conversations: Gender and the Future of the Workplace,” a topic that left many who attended wanting more, including take-home tips for leading change.
-CWC member Carol Carson will facilitate this discussion.
+CWC member Carol Carson facilitated this discussion.
 How does the way you speak impact your world?
 What are some strategies, verbal and non-verbal, that you can adopt to make a difference in the workplace and beyond?

 We had the discussion at Berkins on Oak, a new cafe that serves breakfast and lunch.
-They are opening just for us so we can check out this new addition to Hartford.
 “Conversations” will be easy, quick and informal – a chance to meet other members, stimulate your brain and enjoy some lively conversation.
-Please join us.

 An Evening at the New Britain Museum of American Art: Exploring the Georgia O’Keeffe Exhibit

-CWC is again providing an exclusive member program, arranged by New Britain Museum of American Art’s Deputy Director and CWC member, Michelle Hargrave.
+CWC provided an exclusive member program, arranged by New Britain Museum of American Art’s Deputy Director and CWC member, Michelle Hargrave.

 A founding figure of American modernism, Georgia O’Keeffe (1887–1986) is one of the preeminent and beloved artists of the twentieth century.
-Join us to view the upcoming exhibition at the New Britain Museum of American Art – The Beyond: Georgia O’Keeffe and Contemporary Art.
-Members and prospective members are welcome.
+CWC members had docent-led tours of The Beyond: Georgia O’Keeffe and Contemporary Art.

-The New Britain Museum of American Art is proud to be the final and only northeast venue for the exhibition.
+The New Britain Museum of American Art was the only northeast venue for the exhibition.
 The museum was founded 1903, making it the first museum of strictly American art in the nation.
-The singular focus on American art and its panoramic view of American artistic achievement make the New Britain Museum of American Art a significant teaching resource available to the local, regional, and national public.

 Oh, the Places You’ll Go* – Technology & Innovation in Downtown Hartford